cherenkov-plenoscope/pypoolparty/README.rst

 Currently, there is ``ppp.slurm.Pool()`` and ``ppp.sun_grid_engine.Pool()``.

 Alternatives
 ============
-When you do not share resources with other users, and when you have some administrative power you might want to use one of these:
+When you do not share resources with other users, when you do not need to respect fair share, and when you have some administrative power you might want to use one of these:

 - Dask_ has a ``job_queue`` which also supports other flavors such as PBS, SLURM.